szczyglis-dev/py-gpt/README.md

 PyGPT includes built-in loaders for common file types and external/web content.
 In most cases, LlamaIndex loaders are used internally.
 You can also develop and register your own custom loader.

-**Tip:** To index external data or web content, you can use the `Web Search` plugin and ask the model to index a supported resource, such as a webpage or YouTube video.
+**Tip:** To index external data or web content, you can use the `Web search` plugin and ask the model to index a supported resource, such as a webpage or YouTube video.
 The appropriate data loader is selected automatically when possible.

 For the complete list of built-in data loaders, supported parameters, defaults, and configuration details, see: